JamesRobertJohns/team4project3/README.md

 cd team4project3/
 g++ src/main.cpp -o3
 ```
-Compile the beamer file in `doc`.
+Compile the beamer file in `docs/`.
 For example, if you are using `pdflatex`:
 ```console
 pdflatex docs/discussion.tex
 ```